 1.)
 Group context: Associated with the process for joining and maintaining membership in a group

-2) Abusive behavior: Activities that are potentially humiliating and degrading, with potential to cause physical, psychological, and/or emotional harm
+2) Abusive behavior: Activities that are potentially humiliating and degrading, with the potential to cause physical, psychological, and/or emotional harm

 3) Regardless of an individual’s willingness to participate: The “choice” to participate may be offset by the peer pressure and coercive/power dynamics that often exist in the context of gaining membership in a group.